nullfox-coder/real-estate/estate-src/readme.md

 - make is a traditional Unix utility which reads a Makefile to decide what programs to run to reach a particular goal.
 Typically, that goal is to build a piece of software from a set of source files and libraries; but make is general enough to be used for various other tasks, too, like assembling a PDF from a collection of TeX source files, or retrieving the newest versions of each of a list of web pages. cmd eg - ```MinGW32-make build```

+## PEP 518
+- defines pyproject.toml as a configuration file to store build system requirements for python projects

+## black -
+### Black is a tool that can reformat Python code.
+It's remarkable for it's lack of configuration
+## ishort -
+### isort is a Python utility / library to sort imports alphabetically, and automatically separated into sections and by type.
+It provides a command line utility, Python library and plugins for various editors to quickly sort all our imports.

+## flake8 -
+### Flake8 will output any errors or violations it detects, along with a line number and a description of the issue.
+By default, Flake8 checks for errors and violations of PEP 8 style guidelines.